 Jewish Studies is an interdisciplinary academic program at the College of Charleston, focusing on the diverse elements of the Jewish tradition.
-Students may study Jewish history, Jewish religious practice, Modern Hebrew language, Jewish thought and culture.
+Students may study history, religion, thought, literature, culture, and Modern Hebrew.
 Jewish Studies courses are taught by professors from a wide variety of disciplines with very different perspectives.
-Click here for a current course listing in Jewish Studies.